-If you are having issues with your Samsung Galaxy S21 not connecting to WiFi or the internet, there are a few fixes.
+If you are having issues with your Samsung Galaxy S21 not connecting to WiFi or the internet, there are several causes and fixes.

 This includes the Galaxy S21, S21 Plus, and S21 Ultra.

 The first thing is to be sure you have a working internet connection and it is not down.